canonical/lxd/doc/rest-api.md

  * Description: This connection is upgraded into a websocket connection speaking the protocol defined by the operation type.
-For example, in the case of an exec operation, the websocket is the bidirectional pipe for stdin/stdout/stderr to flow to and from the process inside the container.
+For example, in the case of an exec operation, the websocket is the bidirectional pipe for stdin/stdout/stderr to flow to and from the process inside the instance.
    In the case of migration, it will be the primary interface over which the migration information is communicated.
 The secret here is the one that was provided when the operation was created.
 Guests are allowed to connect